Neural network (machine learning): Gallery

-A single-layer feedforward artificial neural network with 4 inputs, 6 hidden nodes and 2 outputs.
+A single-layer feedforward neural network with 4 inputs, 6 hidden nodes and 2 outputs.
 Given position state and direction, it outputs wheel based control values.

-A two-layer feedforward artificial neural network with 8 inputs, 2x8 hidden nodes and 2 outputs.
+A two-layer feedforward neural network with 8 inputs, 2x8 hidden nodes and 2 outputs.
 Given position state, direction and other environment values, it outputs thruster based control values.

 Parallel pipeline structure of CMAC neural network.
 This learning algorithm can converge in one step.